 The Norfolk Orienteering Club is intent that children and vulnerable adults will find orienteering a safe environment in which to have fun, learn and develop.
-The Club will do this by adopting and promoting the British Orienteering Policy on Protecting Young and Vulnerable People
+The Club will do this by adopting and promoting the British Orienteering “O-Safe” Safeguarding Policy (2021), which can be found at

 The Club believes that it is important that members, coaches, administrators and parents associated with the Club should, at all times, show respect for each other, be encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the Club with the Designated Officer: